 One major adjustment made to our assessment for placement process and procedures was adding a Multiple Measures Pilot Program.
 Our campus was selected to participate in an assessment pilot program through the Multiple Measure Assessment Project (MMAP) collaborative led by Educational Results Partnerships' system Cal-Pass and the RP Groups, with the support from the California Community College Chancellor's office.
-This project allows for incoming high school students to submit high school transcripts for placement into English and/or Math.
-The pilot program will work to develop internal capacity and support necessary to locally implement a more robust multiple measures in assessment and placement.
-We anticipated serving approximately 50 students this academic year, however we have served 257.
+This project allows for incoming high school students to submit high school transcripts, testing data, and/or other non-cognitive variables for placement into English and/or Math.
+The pilot program will work to develop internal capacity and support necessary to locally implement more robust multiple measures in assessment and placement.
+We anticipated serving approximately 50 students this academic year, however we have served over 200 multiple measures applications.
 We will track this first cohort's outcomes to measure effectiveness.
-We believe this will more effectively meet students' needs as well as increase our collaboration with feeder high schools to ensure an easier transition for high school students transitioning to our college.